M4thez/project-flask/README.md

 ## App description

 Simple Todo application made in the Flask framework.

-App allows to add new notes, delete existing ones and mark them as complete.
+App allows to add new notes, delete existing ones or mark them as complete.
 Notes are stored in SQLite database and are persistent across sessions.

 ## Usage